danielmarkschwartz/zenlang/zenspec.md

 ### String literal

 A sequence starting with " or ' and ending with " or '.

-Strings that start with a single ' (and not ''') continue until the next single '.
-Single quote strings are not escaped.
-Strings that start with a single " (and not """) continue until the next single quote that is not preceeded by a '\' that itself is not preceeded by a '\'.
-Double quote strings are quoted, as described in the literal parsing section below.
-Both strings cannot contain a literal newline (\n or \r).

-Triple quoted strings are allowed to contain newlines, and continue until the next corresponding triple sequence.
-Double quoted triple quote strings (""") allow escaping, and continue until the next """ that is not preceeded by `\` that itself is not preceded by a `\`.
+Double quote strings allow escaping, while single quote strings are verbatim (see String Literal Parsing).
+Strings cannot contain a literal newline (\n or \r).

 Literal Parsing
 ---------------